cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+6/2/2020

+I had an out of memory error today after some heavy photo loading - a super quick check of the default Diagnostics view in VS suggests that I am not freeing something related to photos and memory usage goes crazy by the end of a large export - nice that the program has been staying responsive, but I need to track down the memory leak...

+On HikeLemmon email subscription popularity was a surprise for me so I wanted to find a way to do it in here.
+So far:
+ - Rather than a custom page I just did an iframe in a post page - this will never be custom beautiful, and another more beautiful approach might have been a custom page that abstracts the typical sign up process, but it seems highly functional and practical and I suspect means minimal maintenance and no additional credential storage or other abstractions.
+ - Added an 'HTML Email to clipboard' function and supporting methods - right now anyway 'posts' are very simple so only does some minimal common email formatting to get a simple email together.
+One challenge is that my simple posts are 'by convention' and a Post can actually contain anything markup legal (so basically anything) and email HTML compatibility is very terrible...
+However this solves the actual current problem in an acceptable way.
+ - Signed up for SendInBlue and connected google reCaptcha - their free plan seems to currently cover all current needs, first test went well and the API docs look encouraging (important since a 'publish' action rather than HTML to the clipboard is the eventual plan).

+Caught a bug in the bracket code refactor of images - fixed.

 5/31/2020